 In the previous 11 volumes, Iroha has never shown an interest in Yukino or Yui, unless there was something she could get from them.
 Iroha has always come to the Service Club for Hachiman.
 However from volume 12 onwards, Iroha all of a sudden cares about Yukino’s feelings towards Hachiman?
 All of a sudden Yukino and Iroha are really good friends in volume 14 because they worked on a prom together?

 Iroha rudely talks back to Yukino’s mother and Yukino’s mother is supposed to be scary, but there are no consequences to this?

 So by the end of the series, Hachiman ended up manipulating Iroha into becoming SCP so he could preserve the Service Club.
 Hachiman initially had to help Iroha with her new role behind Yukino and Yui’s backs.
 Iroha has never really become a self-sufficient or competent SCP.
 Iroha still needs to ask or manipulate other people to do the work for her.
 Iroha has constantly been taking advantage of Hachiman’s codependency.
 Iroha has also never found out the truth behind why Hachiman made her become SCP in the first place.

 Volume 13 ends with Iroha eating snacks behind her desk while the vice-president is doing all of the work.
 Hachiman tells Iroha that next year he will find her a new rookie that will do all the work for her.

-In volume 14 Iroha gives the graduates a farewell speech and she asks Hachiman if he wants to join the SCP so he can keep helping her.
+In volume 14 Iroha gives the graduates a farewell speech and she asks Hachiman if he wants to join the Student Council so he can keep helping her.

 That’s the end of Iroha’s character arc.
 Iroha gets to do whatever she wants and there are no consequences to any of her actions.